rgolubtsov/rgolubtsov.github.io/src/data/docs/ubuntusrv/zabbix-607-to-608-upgrade-gotchas.md

 **- - - - - - - - The solution - - - - - - - -**

-The simplest thing is in the simple one: it needs to (re)create compound indexes which probably were vanished after the upgrade process:
+The simplest thing is in the simple one: this needs to (re-)create **composite** indexes *which probably were vanished after the upgrade*:

 1. **==>**

+Indexes in the original table `functions` are given below:

 ```
-MariaDB [zabbix]> show index in functions; -- <== Before ..::..::..::..::..
+MariaDB [zabbix]> show index in functions;
 +-----------+------------+-------------+--------------+-------------+-----------+-------------+----------+--------+------+------------+---------+---------------+---------+
 | Table     | Non_unique | Key_name    | Seq_in_index | Column_name | Collation | Cardinality | Sub_part | Packed | Null | Index_type | Comment | Index_comment | Ignored |
 +-----------+------------+-------------+--------------+-------------+-----------+-------------+----------+--------+------+------------+---------+---------------+---------+